Brazil signals more rate hikes despite firmer currency

-BRASILIA (Reuters) - Brazil’s central bank hinted on Thursday it will continue to hike interest rates to battle inflation that remains persistently high despite a stronger local currency.
+BRASILIA (Reuters) - Brazil’s central bank hinted it will continue to hike interest rates to battle inflation that remains persistently high despite a stronger local currency, the bank said in its most recent rate-setting meeting minutes released on Thursday.

 “There is really no difference between this and the last minutes and that signals that they intend to keep the pace of rate hikes, meaning another 50 basis points at the next meeting,” said Gustavo Rangel, chief Latin America economist for ING in London.